-- 4.5.1 Modification of data already entered into CODIS may be due to several reasons: - Additional testing has been completed on the sample. - An interpretation error was discovered regarding the profile. - The profile could be improved by the addition of the obligate allele designator "+".
+- 4.5.1 Modification of data already entered into CODIS may be due to several reasons: - Additional testing has been completed on the sample. - An interpretation error was discorded regarding the profile. - The profile could be improved by the addition of the obligate allele designator "+".

-Once it has been determined that a profile must be modified in CODIS, a Profile Modification form should be filled out and submitted to the CODIS staff for processing.
+Once it has been determined that a profile must be modified in COLUS, a Profile Modification form should be filled out and submitted to the CODIS staff for processing.
 The original Profile Modification form will be maintained in the Profile Modification form binder and a copy will be added to the case record.

-- 4.5.2 Any modification to a DNA profile once it has been entered into LDIS will be documented in the appropriate profile modification log. - 4.5.3 Reasons for administrative removal/expungement might include:

-A profile entered is later determined to be from a victim, witness, consensual partner, family member, etc.

-- Documentation is provided for legal expungement. - A determination was made that the profile should not have been entered into CODIS due to a user problem (for example, the IA has failed a proficiency test during the time the data was generated) or a systemic laboratory problem. - Profiles from missing persons and/or relatives of missing persons are removed once a person is identified unless they will be needed to assist in identification of possible further remains and the data for the firstidentified remain is not complete.
+- 4.5.2 Any modification to a DNA profile once it has been entered into LDIS will be documented in the appropriate profile modification log. - 4.5.3 Reasons for administrative removal/expungement might include: - A profile entered is later determined to be from a victim, witness, consensual partner, family member, etc. - Documentation is provided for legal expungement. - A determination was made that the profile should not have been entered into CODIS due to a user problem (for example, the IA has failed a proficiency test during the time the data was generated) or a systemic laboratory problem. - Profiles from missing persons and/or relatives of missing persons are removed once a person is identified.
 Profiles from unidentified human remains will be removed only if the body recovered is intact.